How do I Appeal?

 The Board is not part of law enforcement.
 The Board is a civilian review board and will require the same information from the Department of Emergency Services and Public Protection (State Police), or the local police chief, as it does from you, the appellant.

 You are the “Appellant" and also appearing is the “Issuing Authority”.
 The Issuing Authority is a representative from the Department of Emergency Services and Public Protection or the local Chief of Police/First Selectman from your town.

 You may represent yourself or hire an attorney to represent you at the hearing.
 If you decide to hire an attorney, please have them write a ”letter of representation” to the Board stating this.

 Once you are at the hearing, the Chairman will instruct you on how the hearing is to proceed.
 You will be sworn in and the hearing will be recorded.
 You should ask questions if you don’t understand the process.

 You and the police will be given time for an opening statement (two or three sentences on why you are there).
 Each side will be given a turn to testify.
 When it’s your turn, you will state the reason why the Board should issue or reinstate your pistol permit.
-You are allowed to bring witnesses, court documents or other relevant documents to the hearing to help your case.
+You are allowed to bring witnesses to the hearing to help your case.
 You will be given time for closing remarks.